Wagner |

 As the first orchestra to be awarded the Swiss Music Prize in 2019, the Basel Chamber Orchestra stands out for its excellence and diversity as well as for its depth and consistency.
 Its interpretations are deeply immersed into the relevant thematic and compositional worlds: in the past with the “Basel Beethoven” or with Heinz Holliger for the “Schubert Cycle”.
 Or as with the long-term project “Haydn2032”, the study and performance of all Joseph Haydn's symphonies up to the year 2032 under the direction of Principal Guest Conductor Giovanni Antonini and together with the Ensemble Il Giardino Armonico.
 Since the 2022–23 season, the Orchestra, under the direction of early music specialist Philippe Herreweghe, has dedicated itself to all of Felix Mendelssohn Bartholdy's symphonies.
 The Orchestra frequently collaborates with selected soloists such as Patricia Kopatchinskaja, Franco Fagioli, Isabelle Faust and Kristian Bezuidenhout.
 The Orchestra presents its broad repertoire under the artistic direction of the first violins and the baton of selected conductors such as Nodoka Okisawa, Heinz Holliger, René Jacobs and Pierre Bleuse.

-The concert programmes are as diverse as the 48 musicians and range from early music on historical instruments to contemporary music and historically informed interpretations.
+The concert programmes are ranged from early music on historical instruments to contemporary music and historically informed interpretations.
 An important element of the work is the future-oriented education programmes in large-scale participatory projects involving creative exchange with children and young people.
+The creative work of the Orchestra is documented by an extensive and award-winning discography.

 The Clariant Foundation has been the presenting sponsor of the Basel Chamber Orchestra since 2019.